 Besides SSRIs, the following medications have also been explored as current or future pills to treat premature ejaculation:

-Tramadol is a strong, narcotic-like analgesic that is often administered to treat pain, but it is occasionally prescribed off-label to treat premature ejaculation.
+Tramadol is a strong, narcotic-like analgesic often administered to treat pain, but it’s occasionally prescribed off-label to treat premature ejaculation.

-Studies have shown that it does indeed increase IELT in men who take it.
+Studies have shown that it does indeed help with PE.

 For example, a 2007 study concluded that sildenafil is a “very effective and safe” treatment for PE and can increase IELT.
 However, not all studies have produced consistent results.